reiver/article-20250227/README.md

 ## Escape

+For a society, the ability for individuals to _escape_ or not — often determines whether the the society is more _egalitarianism_ or more _despotic_ in nature.

+Anthropologist and political scientist James C. Scott (who recently passed away on July 19, 2024) researched how ordinary people resist oppression.
+He talked about how some groups have deliberately retreated to less accessible regions, such as mountainous or forested areas, to avoid control & oppression, and to maintain a degree of autonomy.

 A person who cannot find ... can always create there own social-network server — their own home and castle on the ... where they can be _king_ or _queen_.

 Although a ... can do this all on their own, there are companies that help ....